PROVIDING INDEPENDENT AUTOPSIES FOR THE HOUSTON AREA AND THE GREAT STATE OF TEXAS

 When will the results of an autopsy be known?

 The first findings from an autopsy are usually ready in 2 to 3 days.
 The doctor can review these results with you.
 Detailed studies are then performed on tissue samples.
-This could take up to many weeks.
+This could take several weeks.
 A final report will be written.
-The doctor will also review this report with you, as well.
+The doctor is available to review this report with you, as well.

 What else should I consider?